qouteall/imm_ptl_wiki_copy/Portal-Attributes.md

 NBT tag: `teleportChangesScale`

 #### Whether to Adjust The Entity's Position After Teleporting
-If true, the player will be moved up if the player is inside the ground after teleportation
+If true, the player will be moved up if the player is inside the ground after teleportation.

 NBT tag: `adjustPositionAfterTeleport`